08Bekfast/08Bekfast/README.md

-- 🛠️ Building and tinkering with circuits, one wire at a time.
+- 🛠️ Building and tinkering with circuits, one wire at a time
 - 🐧 "Smile and wire, boys.
-Smile and wire." – Skipper
+Smile and wire" – Skipper
 - ⚡ No plan, no backup, no choice.
-Just keep wiring!
+Just gonna keep wiring.